 Source:- https:// www . healthegyan . com/tag/breathing-exercise/

-The process of breathing in the Surya Bhedana Pranayama is the process of inhaling with the right nostril and exhaling from the left nostril.
+The process of breathing in the Surya Bhedana Pranayama is inhaling with the right nostril and exhaling from the left nostril.
 In all the processes of breathing, the energy goes through Pingala or Sunrise.
-In this article below, we have provided you information regarding the method of Surya Bhedana Pranayama, its benefits as well as the precautions associated with this Pranayama.
+In the article below, we have provided you with information regarding the method of Surya Bhedana Pranayama, its benefits as well as the precautions associated with this Pranayama.

 Table of Contents

 What Is Surya Bhedana Pranayama (सूर्य भेदन प्राणायाम)?

 Surya (सूर्य) means the “Sun” and as per the yoga rules; the right nostril is believed to be the Surya Nadi of our body.
 In the Surya Bhedi Pranayama, we use our Pingala i.e. right nostril for inhalation and the left nostril for the exhalation process.
 The Surya Bhedi Pranayama is known as “Right Nostril Breathing” in English.

 This pranayama increases the efficiency of the nervous system and digestive systems.

 We are explaining the method of Surya Bhedi Pranayama for pulse purification.
 Check out the methods of doing Surya Bhedi Pranayama right below:

 Step By Step Instructions for Surya Bhedana Pranayama:

 - At first, sit on the floor in a comfortable Asana or Padmasana (Lotus Pose)